top of page

 Make fairy cards your way

 Everyone makes fairies differently.
-I especially love needle felted fairies, and anything embroidered by hand, but these fairies are made from paper and wire, which means they're quicker to make.
-I say they're quick, but I often spend several hours collating the elements: carefully considering and arranging the colours, textures and materials is very therapeutic.
+I especially love needle felted fairies, and anything embroidered by hand, but these fairies are made from paper and wire, so they're quick to make.
+I say they're quick, but I can easily spend several hours collating the elements; considering and choosing colours, textures and materials is very therapeutic.
 The actual assembly can be a bit fiddly, so using a good glue is super important.
 I use Art Glitter Designer Adhesive which dries clear (with a stainless steel stopper pin to aid longevity).
 The little embellishments and decorative touches are what bring the fairy to life; a paper or fabric flower magically becomes a cute little dress, paper leaves transform into pretty wings, softly rolled felt becomes a stylish chignon.
 Whether you add a cluster of beads at the waist, or a pretty crown of tiny flowers, each small addition - or discerning restraint - adds personality and charm.

 Mindful Making

-Making little fairies is an immensely satisfying and calming activity, so give yourself time to slow down and completely enjoy the process.
+Making anything by hand is amazingly calming, so give yourself time to slow right down and enjoy the process.
 When you’re done, you have something handmade, heartfelt, and a little bit magical.
-Use your fairies on cards, display them in jars with fairy lights, hang them as ornaments on the Christmas tree, perch them on book shelves, or give one to someone who needs a smile.
+Use your fairies on cards, display them in jars with fairy lights, hang them as ornaments on the Christmas tree, perch them on book shelves, or give one to a friend who needs a smile.
 Which ever way you use them, they’re the enchanting outcome of creativity and imagination at play.
 Find more fabulous fairy ideas on Pinterest.